A&D – The Shaw bar was a no-frills spot for affordable cocktails, canned beers, and foosball over its eight years.

 Bagel City – The Rockville spot sold bagels, matzo ball soup, and other deli specialties for more than four decades.

-Clyde’s of Columbia – The Clyde’s Restaurant Group destination, closing July 19, had been a fixture along Lake Kittamaqundi since 1975.
+Clyde’s of Columbia – The Clyde’s Restaurant Group destination, which closed July 19, had been a fixture along Lake Kittamaqundi since 1975.
 The Soundry, a neighboring concert venue that opened in 2018, also closed.

 George’s Chophouse – The Bethesda restaurant, previously 4935 Bar & Kitchen, converted into a steakhouse named after the owner’s late brother in 2018.